iamkirankumaryadav/PowerBI/README.md

 - Calculated columns are typically use for `Filtering` data.
 - Calculated columns are useless for creating any numerical values or aggregations (`SUM`, `AVERAGE`, `COUNT`, etc.)

+`Note` : Do not use calculated columns for aggregation formulas or for the values to be used for visualizations.

 ### Data Preview

 ![Data Preview](Image/DataPreview.png)